simbo1905/simple-record-store/readme.md

-#### Simple Record Store
+## Simple Record Store

-Derek Hamner's 1999 article [Use a RandomAccessFile to build a low-level database](http://www.javaworld.com/jw-01-1999/jw-01-step.html) shows how to creates a simple KV storage file.
-That code isn't safe to crashes though due to the ordering of writes.
+Derek Hamner's 1999 article [Use a RandomAccessFile to build a low-level database](http://www.javaworld.com/jw-01-1999/jw-01-step.html) shows how to creates a simple KV storage file with fixed key length.
+That code isn't safe to crashes due to the ordering of writes.
-This version has a test that throws an exception on every write operation and verifies that the storage isn't corrupt the write appears to be atomic when the header is flushed.
+This version has tests that throws an exception on every write operation and verifies that the storage isn't corrupt the write appears to be atomic when the header is flushed.

-This implementation:

-1. Uses an memory map of the position of records and their length.
+With this (re)implementation:

 1. Records must have a unique string key.
 The maximum size of this key must be fixed for the life of the store.
 It is intended that you use something like a UUID or SHa256 as a surragate key that is unique and fixed width.
 1. The records are held in a single `RandomAccessFile` comprising of: